abhikarki/bazel-chatviz/README.md

+# Bazel ChatViz
-# Bazel ChatViz- Making build analysis as easy as having a conversation.
+### Making build analysis as easy as having a conversation.

 A local tool for visualizing and chatting with Bazel build data.
 Analyze build event protocol (BEP) files through an interactive web interface with natural language queries.